CGCooke/CGCooke.github.io/_drafts/2015-1-25-256-Shades-Darker.md

 >On February 22, 2000, after 11 days of measurements, the most comprehensive map ever created of the earth's topography was complete.

-The space shuttle *Endeavor* had just completed the Shuttle Radar Topography Mission, using an [Interferometric synthetic aperture radar] (http://en.wikipedia.org/wiki/Interferometric_synthetic_aperture_radar) to image the earth surface.
-The radar system ccomprises a transmitter, and two receiving antennas, one of which was mounted on a 60 meter long antenna.
+The space shuttle *Endeavor* had just completed the Shuttle Radar Topography Mission, using a instrument called an [Interferometric synthetic aperture radar] (http://en.wikipedia.org/wiki/Interferometric_synthetic_aperture_radar) to image the earth surface.
+The radar system consisted of a transmitter, and two receiving antennas, one of which was mounted on a 60 meter long antenna.
 By comparing the phase of the returning radar signal, a highly accurate terrain model was produced.

-The Digital Elevation Map (DEM) produced by this mission is in the public domain and provides the measured terrain high at ~90 meter resolution.
+The Digital Elevation Map (DEM) produced by this mission is in the public domain, and provides the measured terrain high at ~90 meter resolution.
 The mission mapped 99.98% of the area between 60 degrees North and 56 degrees South.

-In this post, I will examine how to process the raw DEM so it is more intuitively interpreted, through the use of *hillshading*,*slopeshading* & *hypsometric tinting*.
+In this post, I will examine how to process the raw DEM so that it is more intuitively interpreted, through the use of *hillshading*,*slopeshading* & *hypsometric tinting*.

 ---
 Summary
 ===============

-The process of transforming the raw GeoTIFF into the final imagery product is simple.
-Much of the grunt work being carried out by GDAL, the Geospatial Data Abstraction Library.
-Programming in python allows us to make calls to external programs by using os.system('someprogram -option1 -option2').
-Essentially we are using python to chain together a sequence of calls to run different GDAL programs.
+The process of transforming the raw GeoTIFF into the final imagery product is conceptually simple, with much of the grunt work being carried out by GDAL, the Geospatial Data Abstraction Library.
+Programming in python allows us to make calls to external programs by using os.system('someprogram -option1 -option2'), essentially we are using python is "glue" to bind together a sequance of calls to run different GDAL programs.

-In order, we need to:
+In order, we need to :

-1. Download a DEM as a GeoTIFF
+1. Download a DEM in the form of a GeoTIFF
 2. Extract a subsection of the GeoTIFF
 3. Reproject the subsection
 4. Make an image by hillshading